domjarkey/concise/README.md

 The canonical example of recursion is Fibonacci’s sequence, where the first two terms are defined as 1 and 1 (or sometimes 0 and 1), and the nth term is defined as the sum of the two previous terms.
-This sequence can be succinctly computed by `cmap` as follows:
+This sequence can be succinctly computed using `cmap`:

 ``` r
 cmap_int(1:10, ~ if (.x <= 2) {1} else {.this(.x - 1) + .this(.x - 2)})